informalsystems/hermes/docs/architecture/architecture.md

 > Note: The naming of directories in the `ibc` crate follow a slightly different convention compared to the other crates in `ibc-rs`.
 This is because this crate implements the [ICS standards][ics-standards].
 Modules in the `ibc` crate that implement a piece of the ICS standard are prefixed with the standard's designation.
 For example, the `modules/src/ics02_client` implements [ICS 02][ics02], which specifies the Client abstraction.
 These prefixes may be removed in the future.

 #### Core

+Consists of the designs and logic pertaining to the transport, authentication, and ordering layers of the IBC protocol, the fundamental pieces.

 ##### Client (ICS 02)